TextRanch

 Our experts

-Both phrases are correct, but they convey slightly different meanings.
-'I fell asleep yesterday' indicates the action of falling asleep at a specific moment in the past, while 'I was asleep yesterday' suggests a state of being asleep throughout a period of time in the past.
+Both phrases are correct, but 'I fell asleep yesterday' refers to falling asleep at a specific moment in the past, while 'I was asleep yesterday' refers to a state of being asleep throughout a period of time in the past.

 I fell asleep yesterday